MultiEmail/.github/profile/README.md

 ## Info

 Project to manage multiple emails at once with lots of customization.
 You can send and receive emails.
 Desktop notifications can be modified.
-I also want to eventually make a mobile version of this app so that the desktop and mobile versions can communicate.
+We also want to eventually make a mobile version of this app so that the desktop and mobile versions can communicate.

 ### Additional features: